Schobbish/9oclock/README.md

 >> create blank [height]
 ```

 Creates some whitespace of a default height or `[height]`. `[height]` should be some type of length that CSS can understand.
 The default height is 1em.
+An invalid height does not produce an error, but you can hover over the widget to view some diagnostic information if needed (or use DevTools).

 The `font-size` of the widget is 3.75em (3em \* 1.25 line height so that 1em is the actual height of the line), which usually translates to 60px.
 Note that the widget also gets a `margin-bottom` of 0.16em, which is usually 9.6px.